StasStrezh/tech-assessment/README.md

 3. Use the "Search" tab to submit a UK postcode and view its details.

 4. Use the "History" tab to view a list of previously submitted postcodes.
-You can click on a postcode to view its details or click the red cross button to remove it from the history.
+You can click on a postcode to view its details or click the red remove button to remove it from the history.

 ## Dependencies